rcasto/simplequad/README.md

 const quadTree: QuadTree = createQuadTree(bounds, nodeCapacity);

 // Create a monster object
+const monsterBounds: BoundingBox = {
+    x: 0,
+    y: 0,
+    width: 200,
+    height: 200,
+};
 const monster: Monster = {
     // Requirement is that objects added to the QuadTree
     // have properties forming a Bound, at minimum
     // only a x and y coordinate, forming a point.
-    x: 0,
-    y: 0,
-    width: 200,
-    height: 200,
+    ...monsterBounds,
     hp: 100,
     attack: 50,
     favoriteFood: 'tacos',